-- 1. The EAS will review EFP proposals in November and make recommendations to the Council for action; the Council will consider those proposals for preliminary action.
-Final action on EFPs will occur at the March Council meeting.
-Only those EFP applications that were considered in November may be considered in March; EFP applications received after the November Council meeting for the following calendar year will not be considered. - 2.
+- The HMSMT and HMSAS will review EFP proposals in June and make recommendations to the Council for action; the Council will consider those proposals for preliminary action.
+Final action on EFPs will occur at the September Council meeting.
+Only those EFP applications that were considered in June may be considered in September; EFP applications received after the June Council meeting for the following calendar year will not be considered. - 2.
 EFP proposals must contain a mechanism, such as at-sea fishery monitoring, to ensure that the harvest limits for targeted and incidental species are not exceeded and are accurately accounted for.
-Also, EFP proposals must include a description of the proposed data collection and analysis methodology used to measure whether the EFP objectives will be met. - 3.
-The Council will give priority consideration to those EFP applications that: - a.
-Emphasize resource conservation and management with a focus on evaluating the effects of harvesting Shared EC Species on the larger California Current Ecosystem; - b.
-Can assess the potential effects of a directed fishery for one or more Shared EC Species on: - i.
-Any Council-managed species; - ii.
-Species that are the prey of any: Council-managed species, marine mammal species, seabird species, sea turtle species, or other ESA-listed species; - iii.
-Habitat that is identified as essential fish habitat or otherwise protected within one of the Council's FMPs, critical habitat identified or protected under the Endangered Species Act, or habitat managed or protected by state or tribal fishery or habitat management programs; - iv.
-Species that are subject to state or tribal management within 0-3 miles offshore of Washington, Oregon, or California; - v.
-Species that migrate beyond the U.S. EEZ. - c.
-Encourage full retention of fishery mortalities; - d.
-Involve data collection on fisheries stocks and/or habitat;
+Also, EFP proposals must include a description of the proposed data collection and analysis methodology used to measure whether the EFP objectives will be met.

+- 3. The Council will give priority consideration to those EFP applications that: - a.
+Emphasize resource conservation and management with a focus on bycatch reduction (highest priority); - b.
+Encourage full retention of fishery mortalities; - c.
+Involve data collection on fisheries stocks and/or habitat; - d.
+Encourage innovative gear modifications and fishing strategies to reduce bycatch; - e.
+Encourage the development of new market opportunities; - f.
+Explore the use of incentives to increase utilization of underutilized species while reducing bycatch of non-target species and/or interactions with protected species.

-- e.
-Encourage innovative gear modifications and fishing strategies to reduce bycatch; - 4.
-The EAS review will consider the following questions: - a.
+4. The HMSMT review will consider the following questions:

+- a.
 Is the application complete? - b.
-Is the EFP proposal consistent with the goals and objectives of the Council's Fishery Ecosystem Plan and FMPs? - c.
+Is the EFP proposal consistent with the goals and objectives of the West Coast HMS FMP? - c.
 Does the EFP account for fishery mortalities, by species? - d.
 Can the harvest estimates of overfished species and/or protected species be accommodated? - e.
 Does the EFP meet one or more of the Council's priorities listed above? - f.
-Is the EFP proposal compatible with the Federal observer program effort? - g.
+Is the EFP proposal compatible with the federal observer program effort? - g.
 What infrastructure is in place to monitor, process data, and administer the EFP? - h.
 How will achievement of the EFP objectives be measured? - i.
-If this EFP is a re-issue of a previously issued EFP, what are the benefits to the fisheries management process to continue an EFP that began the previous year? - j.
-If integrating data into management is proposed, what is the appropriate process? - k.
-What is the funding source for at-sea monitoring? - 1.
-Has there been coordination with appropriate state and Federal enforcement management and science staff?
+Is the data ready to be applied?
+If so, should it be used, or rejected?
+If not, when will sufficient data be collected to determine whether the data can be applied? - j.
+What are the benefits to the fisheries management process to continue an EFP that began the previous year? - k.
+If integrating data into management is proposed, what is the appropriate process? - 1.
+What is the funding source for at-sea monitoring? - m.
+Has there been coordination with appropriate state and federal enforcement, management and science staff?